Carl Otto von Madai

 Carl Otto von Madai (March 23, 1809 – June 4, 1850) was a German law professor, politician, and statesman.

 Madai was born in Halle, and studied at the University of Halle.
 He became a lecturer there in 1832 and professor in 1835.
-He moved to the University of Dorpat in 1837, where he stayed until in 1843 he became a private secretary of Duchess Elisabeth von Nassau (died 1845).
-In 1845 he became Professor of Law at the University of Kiel, where he took part in the debates over the Schleswig-Holstein Question.
+He moved to the Imperial University of Dorpat in 1837, where he stayed until in 1843 he became a private secretary of Duchess Elisabeth von Nassau (died 1845).

+In 1845, he became Professor of Law at the University of Kiel, where he took part in the debates over the Schleswig-Holstein Question.
 He participated in the Frankfurt Parliament in 1848, and then became envoy of the provisional government of Schleswig-Holstein to the German Confederation.
 In 1849 he also became Professor of Law at the University of Freiburg, where he died in 1850.

-His cousin Guido von Madai was a Prussian civil servant.